 In fact, it is the combination of these two criteria that would allow a significant reduction of exempted Members in ITU.

-To that end, CEPT proposes to define regional/international entities as: “entities with members from the majority of countries within at least one region ”.
+To that end, CEPT proposes to define regional/international entities as: “entities with members from the majority of countries within at least one region or with members in two or more regions”.
 See also “non-profit-making” definition proposed above.

 CEPT puts forward other possible criteria to assess the eligibility: participation in ITU work (revoke the exemption if the entity does not participate in ITU meetings or provide inputs to ITU meetings for a period of 2/3 years); reciprocity.